nataliasabadysh/portfolio/public/blog/graphql/index.md

 ---
-title: "Let's dive into GraphQL"
+title: "The Power of GraphQL.
+Where Does It Lie?"
 date: "2024-01-31"
-spoiler: "which one to use ? "
+spoiler: "REST or GraphQL.
+Which One to Use?"
 ---

 ## <mark>Let's start with History before GraphQL</mark>